IcarusTF2/TrenchHUD/README.md

 The TrenchHUD steam group is located at http://steamcommunity.com/groups/trenchhud/

 Well, what are you waiting for soldier!
-The wonderful world of war is waiting for you ( just a joke, chill) Get in the trenches and fight!
+The wonderful world of war is waiting for you!
+Get in the trenches and fight!